helloamandamurphy/tasker-frontend/DevLog.md

 * Need to update NavBar to show different options when the user is logged in or not logged in.
 * When I sign in, the sign in form is still rendering.
 * Add basic navigation via NavBar
+* Address unncessary imported Files

 ## What's Left To Do
 * Change Signup/Login password input type to password vs. text
 * Add/view tasks
 * Add CSS
-* Address unnecessary imported Files
 * Address time conformity issue (see screenshot for error)
 * In Redux store, Lists: and MyLists look identical.
 Both aren't necessary.
 * EditListFormWrapper and NewListFormWrapper probably should not be in the containers folder.